KonstantinKlepikov/myknowlegebase/lists/reinforcement-learning.md

 - [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) A standard API for multi-agent reinforcement learning environments, with popular reference environments and related utilities
 - [[stable-baseline-3]] PyTorch version of Stable Baselines, reliable implementations of reinforcement learning algorithms.
 - [SuperSuit](https://github.com/Farama-Foundation/SuperSuit) A collection of wrappers for Gymnasium and PettingZoo environments - being merged into gymnasium.wrappers and pettingzoo.wrappers
+- Arcade-Learning-Environment(ALE) is a simple framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games
 - Other:
   - Google [dopamine](https://github.com/google/dopamine).
 Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
   - [RLib](https://docs.ray.io/en/latest/rllib/index.html).
 Industry-Grade Reinforcement Learning. [github](https://github.com/ray-project/ray)